ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ### Step 11: Try out the REST-API

 Now, you can authorize yourself using basicAuth.
 In [postman](https://www.postman.com/), so to the "Authorization" tab.
-There, select basicAuth and type admin as user and password.
+There, select basicAuth and type "admin" as user and "admin" as password.
 Then, you can make the following request:

 ```
 GET http://localhost:8080/taskana/api/v1/classifications